vippsas/vipps-invoice-api/vipps-invoice-api.md

 5. If the JWT is valid, the user is sent the document data (e.g. the PDF).

-## Validating the JWT and the request
+## Validating the JSON Web Token (JWT) and the request

 The IPP/invoice hotel is responsible for validating the JWT before returning the document.

 The JWT contains the following relevant claims: